pywood21/holz_202209/Manscriput/manuscript.md

 ## 4. Conclusion

-A  deep-learning based semantic segmentation approach (U-Net) was used to partition anatomical features in cross section of hinoki during the micro three-point bending test.
+In this study,  a  deep-learning based semantic segmentation approach with U-Net architecture was used to partition anatomical features in cross section of hinoki during the micro three-point bending test.
 With the help of Crocker-Grier linking algorithm, thousands of cells were successfully extracted.
 Then, several parameters (area, eccentricity, major/minor axis length, vertical/horizontal bounding box length) were used to evaluate the intensity of their deformation.
 Finally, 2D mapping of a deformation intensity distribution was successfully built.

-The novel approach developed in this study showed the great possibility for understanding the relationship between anatomical features and the mechanical behavior of wood.
+And the main conclusions for analyzing the flat-sawn, quarter-sawn and rift-sawn specimens are as follow:

+1. The area and bounding box aspect ratio were suitable for evaluating the cell wall deformation of flat-sawn and quarter-sawn specimen, respectively.
+As a relative large cell deformation induced for the rift-sawn specimen, the area, eccentricity and fitted ellipsed aspect ratio are robust parameters for the cell wall deformation evaluation.

+2. The quarter-swan showed the largest MOE and MOR.
+The ray tissue aligned against the loading might play an important role in the restriction of the cell wall deformation.

+3. The rift-sawn specimen showed smallest MOE and MOR and its reason might be the loading of specimen in the in-plane off-axial direction, which induces the shear deformation of the cell wall.

+4. For all three types of specimens, the fracture has high possibility occurring at the tension part that showed large cell deformation.
+Therefore, the novel method developed in this study might be adapted to the fractures prediction of the wood specimen

 ---